 -

 A new federal alert system for missing and endangered people will soon launch over TV, radio, and wireless phones.
-The new has many Native Americans in Oregon and across the U.S. pleased with the news.
+Many Native Americans in Oregon and across the U.S. are pleased with the development.

 -